dirn/Flask-Simon/docs/index.rst

 By default, :class:`~flask_simon.Simon` and :meth:`~flask_simon.Simon.init_app` will use ``MONGO`` as the prefix for all configuration settings.
-This can be overridden by specifying using the ``prefix`` argument.
+This can be overridden by using the ``prefix`` argument.

 Specifying a value for ``prefix`` will allow for the use of multiple databases.